sachiniyer/mlcourses/README.md

 # mlcourses
-The goal is to finish 5 courses (specifically the exercises) before the year ends.
-I'm focusing on applied courses before transitioning into foundational courses.
-Also, if all goes well, i'll try to complete either [bishop](https://github.com/Atcold/NYU-DLSP20.git) or [murphy](https://probml.github.io/pml-book/book1.html) depending on if I want to dive into deep learning or classical machine learning.
+The goal is to finish 5 courses or textbooks (specifically the exercises) before the year ends.

 I will also only include the notebooks/exercises for the courses.
 The materials are linked in the sections.